alattanzio/SpriteTools/README.md

-# SpriteTools - Unreal Engine 5.4
+# SpriteTools - Unreal Engine 5.3 - 5.4 - 5.5

 Simple Plugin for Unreal 5.4 created to correct the Pivot Offset problem in Unreal Paper 2D sprites.

+Update: Added support for 5.3

 ## Setup & Usage